Admission to the MA Asian Studies (60 EC, 120 EC or research). Students from other relevant MA programmes can only be admitted, if places are left.

 The course will start from an introduction to the IPE theoretical approaches and how they are applied to analyze China’s external economic relations.
 It will be followed by the discussions of China’s role in the international trade system, China’s role in the governance of international financial system, interactions between China and international economic organizations, China’s economic relationship with various states and regions including the US, Europe, emerging market economies, Africa, and Asia.
 The impacts of China’s rise on the changes in international economic orders will be discussed intensively.

-Acquire knowledge of key debates concerning China’s dynamic role in the global economy
+Acquire knowledge of key debates concerning China’s dynamic role in the global political economy

 Critical thinking and analysis of China’s economic development in both domestic and international contexts